Los Angeles City Council acts to spare Marilyn Monroe house from demolition

 The Times reported that the half-acre (0.20-hectare) property, which included a swimming pool and guest house, was purchased in 2017 for $7.25 million by Glory of the Snow LLC, then managed by a hedge fund executive.
 It was sold to the Glory of the Snow Trust for $8.35 million earlier this year.

 No representatives for the trust have been identified by Councilwoman Park, and the reason for the planned demolition remained unclear, Paige said.
-The Times said the trust is not listed alongside any person's name.
+The Times said the trust is not listed in property records alongside any person's name.

-The newspaper, citing a spokesperson for the L.A.
-Department of City Planning, said the property had previously been nominated for landmark status, with a 2013 evaluation describing its association with Monroe as "potentially significant" but determined "more research" was needed.
+"For people all over the world, Marilyn Monroe was more than just a movie icon," Park said at a news conference, calling the performer "a shining example of what it means to overcome adversity.

-The actress named the home Cursum Perficio, a Latin phrase meaning "My journey ends here," which adorned tiles on the home's front porch, according to the Times.
+The actress named the home Cursum Perficio, a Latin phrase meaning "My journey ends here," which adorned tiles on the home's front porch.

 ((steve.gorman@thomsonreuters.com; 310-491-7256; Reuters Messaging: steve.gorman.thomsonreuters.com@reuters.net))